TheMtyHulk/Task-Offloader/openssl-keys/readme.md

+## usage of ssl keys
-using these commands generate openssl keys
+firstly configure the openssl.cnf file according to your needs and  the using these commands generate openssl keys

 ```
 openssl genpkey -algorithm RSA -out server.key